civol/HDLRuby/README.md

 __Notes__:

-- Since this is ruby code, the body can be delimited by the `do` and `end` ruby keywords (in which case parenthesis can be omitted), as follows:
+- Since this is Ruby code, the body can also be delimited by the `do` and `end` Ruby keywords (in which case the parentheses can be omitted) as follows:

 ```ruby
 system :void do
 end
 ```

-- Names in HDLRuby::High are natively stored as ruby symbols, but strings can also be used, e.g., `system("void") {}` is also valid.
+- Names in HDLRuby::High are natively stored as Ruby symbols, but strings can also be used, e.g., `system("void") {}` is also valid.

 #### Declaring a system with an interface

-The interface of a system can be describes anywhere in its body, but it is recommended to do it at its beginning.
-It is done by declaring input, output or inout signals of given data types as follows:
+The interface of a system can be described anywhere in its body, but it is recommended to do it at its beginning.
+This is done by declaring input, output or inout signals of given data types as follows:

 ```ruby
 <data type>.<direction> <list of colon-preceded names>
 ```

-For example, declaring an input 1-bit signal named `clk` can be declared as
+For example, declaring a 1-bit input signal named `clk` can be declared as
 follows:

 ```ruby